rsspdc/checklists/checklists/pipelines.md

 	<li>
 	If you are the Benevolent Dictator For Life (BDFL) of your project and the Code of Conduct (CoC) is "Don't be a Dick" that's fine, for many individual hobby projects this a functional reality.
 	Becoming a BDFL tends to be the default unless you take steps to avoid it and cultivate community governance as your project begins to grow - failing to do this and being stuck in charge can become quite the burden in sucessful projects.
-	Be waring of adopting policies that you lack resources, time, interest, skill, or inclination to be an active enforcer, mediator and moderator of community norms and disputes, It is helpful to be clear about what you can and cannot commit to doing.
+	Be warning of adopting policies that you lack resources, time, interest, skill, or inclination to be an active enforcer, mediator and moderator of community norms and disputes, It is helpful to be clear about what you can and cannot commit to doing.
 	Only by communicating this might you be able to find community members to help you with setting and enforcing these norms, if or when your community attains a scale where this becomes relevant - community management is its own skill set.
 	If you can't moderate them avoid creating and/or continuing ungoverned community spaces that can become a liability for you and your project's reputation.
 	Just as there are off-the-shelf licenses there are off-the-shelf codes of conduct, the [Contributor Covenant](https://www.contributor-covenant.org/) is perhaps the best known and most widely used, though may need some customisation to your needs.
 	Adopting such a CoC gives you some guidance to follow if there is bad behaviour in your project's community and communicates that you as the project leadership take the responsibility of creating a respectful environment for collaboration seriously.
-	It can also signal that your project is a place where everyone is wellcome but expected to treat one another with respect, and that failing to do so will result in penalties potentially including exclusion from the community.
+	It can also signal that your project is a place where everyone is welcome but expected to treat one another with respect, and that failing to do so will result in penalties potentially including exclusion from the community.
 	[The Turing Way](https://doi.org/10.5281/zenodo.3233853) provides quite a nice example of a [CoC developed specifically for their project](https://web.archive.org/web/20240412122958/https://book.the-turing-way.org/)
 	You will need to provide contact information for the person(s) responsible for the enforcement of the CoC in the appropriate place and be able to follow up in the event it is used. git forges often recognise files with the name `CODE_OF_CONDUCT.md` in the root of project and provide a link to them on project home pages, so this is a good place to document such policies.